komarserjio/crud-view/README.md

 4) Load the `CrudView.View`, `Crud.RelatedModels` and `Crud.Redirect` listeners.

-5) Update your `AppView` as per instructions provided in `BootstrapUI`'s readme.

-6) Hopefully going to `/<your controller with crud enabled/` should just work.
+5) Hopefully going to `/<your controller with crud enabled/` should just work.

 Example controller
 ==================